fairmath/fherma-challenges/house-price-prediciton/description.md

 The goals of this challenge are:

 1. **Train a regression model** using conventional machine learning techniques on the provided unencrypted dataset.
-2. **Implement FHE-based inference** — use the trained model to classify encrypted data under FHE, ensuring that the entire inference occurs under encryption.
+2. **Implement FHE-based inference** — use the trained model to process encrypted data, ensuring that the entire inference occurs under encryption.

 ## Challenge info